- Views: 126785

 Check your vehicle tax rate to find out how much you’ll need to pay.

-New motorhomes first registered from 1st April 2017 onwards are included if all the following three statements apply:
+New motorhomes first registered from 1st April 2017 onward are included if all the following three statements apply:

 1) it is in the M1SP Type Approval category - check with your dealer if you’re not sure